nonlinearfun/CU-BENs/README.md

     Make all
     ```

-A detailed overview of CU-BENs as well as the theory behind the finite element formulation can be found in the tutorial and theory manual, *italicized Introduction to CU-BEN* and *italicized CUBENs theory manual*.
-Sample input files are provided under the *italicized Sample_Input_Files* directory to exercise the diifferent built-in functions within CU-BENs.
-Sample input file *italicized model_def_5d_shell.txt* is used to exercise the restart function within CU-BENs.
-Please be sure you have ran *italicized model_def_5c_shell.txt* in advance.
+A detailed overview of CU-BENs as well as the theory behind the finite element formulation can be found in the tutorial and theory manual, *Introduction to CU-BEN* and *CUBENs theory manual*.
+Sample input files are provided under the *Sample_Input_Files* directory to exercise the diifferent built-in functions within CU-BENs.
+Sample input file *model_def_5d_shell.txt* is used to exercise the restart function within CU-BENs.
+Please be sure you have ran *model_def_5c_shell.txt* in advance.